Healthy Homes Assessment Waipawa

 Waipawa Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory in all Waipawa and New Zealand rental homes where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is mandatory for all Waipawa and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords must keep records of their the compliance with the Healthy Homes Standards that apply or will be applicable during the tenancy of the rental property.
+• Property managers and landlords are required to keep records that prove the conformance to all Healthy Homes Standards that apply or will be applicable during the tenure of their rental properties.

 Starting 1 July 2021

-• Property managers and private landlords must make sure their rental properties conform in accordance with Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenancy.
+• Property managers and private landlords are required to make sure their rental properties conform in accordance with Healthy Homes Standards within 90 days of any new, renewed or varied tenant.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must adhere to the Healthy Homes Standards regardless of the time the tenancy began.

-• All households that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Starting 1 July 2024